 To foster with us you'll need a spare bedroom.
-You'll also need to be over 21 (there isn't an upper age limit).
+You'll also need to be over 25 (there isn't an upper age limit).
 It doesn't matter whether you own or rent your home.
+But if you do rent from a private landlord, you'll need to get their permission.
 You don't need to be a parent to foster, either.

-Stability is essential so we ask that - if you're in a relationship - it's been stable for at least two years.
+Stability is essential so we ask that - if you're in a relationship - it's stable and permanent.
 You'll also need to be financially secure.
 We'll go through everything at the start of your fostering journey.